-The President of Egypt is a governmental position that has existed since 1952, when the constitutional monarchy in power before that time was overthrown.
-Today, people with the right to vote elect the President based on House of Representatives recommendation or broad public support.
+The President of Egypt is a governmental position that has existed since 1952 when the constitutional monarchy in power before that time was overthrown.
+Today, people with the right to vote to elect the President based on the House of Representative's recommendation or broad public support.
 The President holds executive powers, appoints the Prime Ministers, and under martial law, can appoint deans of university faculties.
 The requirements to become President include Egyptian citizenship, being born to Egyptian parents (exclusive of dual citizenship), having military experience, and being at least 40 years of age.
 This article takes a look at some of the most significant Presidents over the course of Egypt’s democratic history.

-The first President of Egypt, Muhammad Naguib, served from June 18, 1953 until November 14, 1954.
+The first President of Egypt, Muhammad Naguib, served from June 18, 1953, until November 14, 1954.
 He is significant in Egyptian history because he led the revolution that ended the Muhammad Ali Dynasty of Egypt and Sudan.
 Without the Egyptian Revolution of 1952, Egypt might not have become a democracy until many years later.
 As President, Naguib helped establish the first government of the Republic of Egypt and fought with the Revolutionary Command Council (RCC) to bring Egypt under civilian rule instead of the military.
 Losing support of the RCC was the downfall of Naguib’s role as President.
-He was later accused of being involved with illegal activities and a plot to become dictator.
+He was later accused of being involved with illegal activities and a plot to become a dictator.
 After fighting for nearly a year for control, Naguib was beaten and agreed to resign.

 Gamal Abdel Nasser